iamsujitsarkar/iamsujitsarkar/README.md

 <h1 align="center">Hi 👋, I'm Sujit Sarkar</h1>
+<h2>🎯 Full Stack Web Developer | 💡 Passionate about building impactful digital experiences</h1>

+## 🚀 About Me
-<h3>Full-Stack Web Developer with 6+ years of experience building scalable, user-centric applications across the entire development stack.
+Full-Stack Web Developer with 6+ years of experience building scalable, user-centric applications across the entire development stack.
 Proven ability to design, develop, and deploy robust solutions using a wide array of technologies.
-Eager to contribute deep technical expertise and creative problem-solving to a dynamic development team.</h3>
+Eager to contribute deep technical expertise and creative problem-solving to a dynamic development team.

 ---